2020 Baltic Cup

 The 2020 Baltic Cup was the 28th Baltic Cup, an international football tournament contested by the Baltic states.
-Originally scheduled to be held in the summer 2020, the tournament was postponed due to the COVID-19 pandemic and rescheduled for 1 to 10 June 2021, while retaining the name 2020 Baltic Cup.
+Originally scheduled to be held in summer 2020, the tournament was postponed due to the COVID-19 pandemic and rescheduled for 1 to 10 June 2021, while retaining the name 2020 Baltic Cup.
 Estonia won their fourth title, and their first since 1938.